 Homework: There will be three types of collected homework assignments: Reading Assignments, WeBWorK Exercises, and Main Exercises.
 There will be roughly two Reading Assignments due each week which will involve reading a section of the text and submitting written responses to specific reading questions, creating some of your own questions, and reflecting on your own understanding.
 These will be worth eight points each.
-WeBWorK Exercises will be due three times a week.
-Monday, Wednesday and Friday before the beginning of class.
+WeBWorK Exercises will be due three times a week, Monday, Wednesday and Friday before the beginning of class.
 These will be done online where you will receive immediate feedback as to whether or not your solution is correct.
-Each WeBWorK assignment will usually contain 3-9 problems, and each problem will be worth roughly one point each.
-Each week you will turn in one Main Exercises assignment, usually on Fridays.
+Each WeBWorK assignment will usually contain 3-6 problems, and each problem will be worth roughly one point each.
+Each week vou will turn in one Main Exercises assignment, usually on Mondays.
 These will be worth twenty points each.
 You are encouraged to work on all these homework assignments with others; however, you must write up your final solutions individually without comparing your final work to others'.
 The details of these assignments are explained in a separate handout.
-Note that most class days the homework assignment will include at least two parts, each of which is one of the types mentioned above (one of which will be online).
+Note that most class days there will be at least two types of assignments (one of which will be online) due.
 Homework should be handed in on time, and may not be graded or read otherwise.
 Of course, I realize you may miss a couple of assignments due to illness or other emergencies.
-You may turn in two Main Exercises assignments late (due by 9:45am in my office on Monday) no questions asked.
+You may turn in two Main Exercises assignments up to roughly 48 hours late (due by 9:45am in my office on Wednesday) no questions asked.
 Speak with me if your other homework is late for a special reason.
-In addition to the collected homework problems, there will be problems that we work on but may not finish in class.
-You will be expected to make sure you know how to complete each of those problems.